 I guess McDonalds’ customers could go to a Denny’s, IHOP, Waffle House, Cracker Barrel or the like but that would mean no drive-thru.
 My hunch is that most of those asking for it are coming in at 11 am, trying to order an Egg McMuffin, or the late night crowd who want an order of fries and a breakfast burrito.

-While a move like this will certainly give McDonalds a marginal boost in some markets, it will not rescue McDonalds from its sagging sales.
+While McDonalds all day breakfast will certainly give it a marginal boost in some markets, it will not rescue McDonalds from its sagging sales.
 When you throw in the operational complication, this is a recipe for failed expectations on the part of McDonalds management.
-The problems of McDonalds are deeper than offering breakfast at other day parts.
+The problems of McDonalds are deeper than offering McDonalds all day breakfast.
 The once vital McDonalds brand has failed to remain relevant, vital and important.
 Breakfast at lunch or dinner will not make the brand.